Community and Environment

 Kojonup Independent Living Units: The Shire of Kojonup is constructing three independent living units in the second stage of the Shire of Kojonup’s Independent Living Units project at Loton Close, adding to the three units completed in the first stage.
 The project received $646,000 of Royalties for Regions funding through the Growing Our South program.
 The project is due for completion in December 2017.

 Tambellup Sports Pavilion: Redevelopment of the Tambellup Sports Pavilion will provide a facility that will be a hub for a full range of community sporting events and functions.
 The project includes the construction of a new synthetic bowling green.
-The project funding includes $200,000 from the GSDC’s Great Southern Regional Grants Scheme.
+The $3.6 million project includes a $200,000 grant from the GSDC’s Great Southern Regional Grants Scheme.
 The project works are due for completion in September 2017.

 Nyabing Community Hub: The staged redevelopment of the Nyabing Inn into a community hub will provide six accommodation units for short-term and seasonal workers, car parking, business offices, conference room, commercial kitchen and dining room.
 Stage one of the project is supported by $200,000 through the GSDC’s Regional Grants Scheme.
 Project works are due for completion in mid-2019.